jsmnbom/BAAA-ITTek-2020-1st-semester-game-assignment/readme.md

 Controls to move the player are shown next to the player.
 They start out being WASD but every once in a while one of the keys are changed to a random letter or number (a-z and 0-9).

+As with most games the goal is to get the highest score.
+To this end when you die, you are able to enter a name for the highscore display on the main menu.
+To increase your score, run over/eat the spinning white pellets that appear one at a time in the game.

 # Screnshot
 Here's a screenshot from playing the game.